TABLE OF CONTENTS

 running a build after the ios certification

-Step 7: If everything went fine, expo-cli shows a URL you can download an archive, do that – we will need it to next publish steps:
+Step 7: If everything goes fine, expo-cli shows a URL where you can download an archive – do that – we will need it for the next publish steps:

 downloading expo cli url